 9 ways to take action for clean water on Earth Day and every day

-This Earth Month we're asking you to take one action — big or small — to improve the Potomac.
+In honor of Earth Month, we’ve put together a list nine tips for making a difference in your community and protecting clean water.
+We’re asking you to take one action - big or small - to improve the quality of the Potomac.
 Are you up for the challenge?

 Tip 9 - Go blue for clean water